The public safety CCTV system is owned and operated by Ealing Council, in partnership with the Metropolitan Police.

 There is a 24-hour control room, which monitors and records images from CCTV systems in streets, off-street car parks and housing estates in the borough.
 These activities are carried out in accordance with the law and relevant codes of practice.

-For more information about public safety CCTV please contact us:
+For more information about public safety CCTV please email: email@example.com.

 To report a crime and disorder you must contact the Police - please dial 999 in an emergency or 101 in a non-emergency.
 Should the police require CCTV footage for their investigations they will contact us.

-We deal directly with your insurance company/solicitor if it's a non-criminal traffic matter or the police if it is a criminal related offence, for which you must report to your local police station and obtain a crime reference number.
+We deal directly with your insurance company/solicitor if it's a non-criminal traffic matter or the police if it is a criminal related offence.
+The police has a direct process with the council to review footage in the course of a criminal investigation.